Ivsxk/RAT/README.md

 cudnn 7.4.1

 # Dataset
-We provide the SP&500 dataset in link https://drive.google.com/drive/folders/1qY-ZWtUxuA_mw9kei-6j5VSwWrck8xbn?usp=sharing.
+We provide the Crypto-A dataset in link https://drive.google.com/drive/folders/1Icmc5OtTmrLp03JTIdZP849u7ZJ6ytuF.
 Please download ./database to the same directory as the main.py.

 # Build
 File main.py mainly contains the construction of RAT network, data preprocessing, the fitting model process and testing process.
 File run_mian.sh mainly contains the parameter configurations of training RAT.